List of Toradora! episodes

 Toradora! is an anime television series adapted from the light novel series of the same title written by Yuyuko Takemiya and illustrated by Yasu.
 The series was directed by Tatsuyuki Nagai and produced by J.C.Staff, Masayoshi Tanaka serving as the character designer and Mari Okada serving as the primary scriptwriter.
 The series follows Ryūji Takasu, a high school student whose eyes make him look like an intimidating delinquent, and Taiga Aisaka, a diminutive girl in his class who is known for her negative attitude towards nearly everyone.
 The two of them spend their days of high school with their three close friends named Minori Kushieda, Yūsaku Kitamura and Ami Kawashima.

-Toradora! was broadcast on TV Tokyo from October 2, 2008 to March 26, 2009.
-It began airing at later dates than TV Tokyo on AT-X, TV Aichi, TV Hokkaido, TV Osaka, TV Setouchi, and TVQ Kyushu Broadcasting.
+Toradora! was broadcast on TV Tokyo from October 2, 2008, to March 26, 2009.
+It also aired on TV Osaka and TV Aichi simultaneously, and with a delay on TV Hokkaido, TV Setouchi, TVQ Kyushu Broadcasting, AT-X, and Kagoshima Television.
 King Records released the series in eight Region 2 DVD compilations between January 21, 2009, and August 26, 2009.
 The first DVD contained four episodes while the other seven DVDs contained three episodes each.
 Limited editions of all eight compilations, each containing a bonus CD, were also released.
 The second DVD contained an extra short, Toradora SOS!
 Hurray for Foodies (とらドラSOS！食いしん坊万々歳, Toradora SOS!
 Kuishinbō Banbanzai).
 A Blu-ray Disc collection containing an original video animation episode was released on December 21, 2011.

 The series makes use of four pieces of theme music: two opening and two ending themes.
 The opening theme for the first 16 episodes is titled "Pre-Parade" (プレパレード, Pureparēdo) performed by Rie Kugimiya, Eri Kitamura, and Yui Horie.
 The first ending theme is "Vanilla Salt" (バニラソルト, Banira Soruto), also performed by Horie.
 The opening for the rest of the series is "Silky Heart" performed once again by Yui Horie, and the second ending is "Orange" (オレンジ, Orenji) performed by Rie Kugimiya, Eri Kitamura, and Horie.
 The original score for Toradora! was composed and arranged by Yukari Hashimoto.
 The soundtrack album was released on January 7, 2009.